lahack/Eat-Where-App/README.md

 ## Notes

 - All UI design can be found in `concept_images` folder.
-- Always work on branches.
+- Always work on branches and submit Pull Requests before merging.